technophile-04/voicesForTodos/README.md

 ## 🛠 How It Works

-1.  **View the Board:** Users open the Miniapp to see the current message and the "Price to Override."
+1.  **View the Board:** Users open the Miniapp to see the 10x10 grid of characters.
-2.  **The Bidding:** A user writes their new message (e.g., a project shoutout, a meme, or a quote) and sends a transaction higher than the current value.
+2.  **The Bidding:** A user selects a cell, enters ONE character (automatically uppercased), and sends a transaction.
-3.  **The Override:** The smart contract accepts the funds, updates the state to the new message, and creates a `NewVoice` event.
+3.  **Spell Words:** Buy multiple adjacent cells to spell out words, names, or messages across the grid!
+4.  **The Override:** To take someone's cell, you must pay at least 10% more than they did.
-4.  **The Impact:** The funds are automatically transferred to the `BeneficiaryVault` (or split among registered NGOs).
+5.  **The Impact:** All funds are locked in the contract vault on the Celo blockchain.
 ## Requirements

 Before you begin, you need to install the following tools: